brown-ccv/jaworski-cellseg/README.md

 ### Data Segmentation

-For this step we use [napari-CellSeg3D](https://www.napari-hub.org/plugins/napari-cellseg3d) plugin, which is automatically loaded.
-Please refer to their documentation for guidance on how to use it and achieve optimal segmentation results.
+The [napari-CellSeg3D](https://www.napari-hub.org/plugins/napari-cellseg3d) plugin is used for segmentation and is automatically loaded.
+Please refer to their documentation for guidance on usage and achieving optimal segmentation results.
 By default, this plugin loads the best values for the Jaworski Lab datasets.
-Feel free to modify these values if necessary.
-Click the "Start" button and wait for the process to complete (note that it may take considerable time if you are not using a GPU with CUDA support) before proceeding to the next step.
+Click the "Start" button and wait for the process to complete.
+It may take a long time to finish if you are not using a GPU with CUDA support.

 <img src="images/README/inference.png" alt="Image description"
    width="250" height="450">

 Keep track of the segmentation result layer, as it highlights all the potential spots in the image that may contain a cell.
-This is the layer you will use to use in the label and count step.
+This is the layer you will use during the "Label and Count" step.

 <img src="images/README/segmentation_results.png" alt="Image description"
    width="650" height="450">

 ### (Optional)  Select Subregion

 It's possible to count cells in sub regions of the dataset.
-In order to do so, add a shape layer by folowing these steps:
+In order to do so, add a shape layer with the following steps:

 1. In the top-left corner of the Napari viewer, click the “Add Shapes” button (a rectangle icon in the layer controls).